In this episode of SQL Minute I want to share with you how to create a pivot or cross tab chart.

 And as you move on through, you’re going to see more of this where it’s the location name, the quantity.
 But notice how there’s sub-assembly listed several times.
 And you’ll definitely see product line listed several times.
 So the data is not summarized.
 This just the raw data.

-Get Pivot Table Source Data
+Get the Source Data

 But I really recommend doing this step because A, you’re going to need to have this query to do your pivot.
-And secondly, as an intermediate step, it allows you to look at your information to understand if you’re pulling the information incorrectly from the database, as well as to see if perhaps you’re doing a double count.
+And secondly, as an intermediate step, it allows you to look at your information to understand if you are pulling the information incorrectly from the database, as well as to see if perhaps you’re doing a double count.

 Because you don’t want to bring in duplicate rows, because when it gets time to summarize that information, all you’ll be doing is double counting values and your summary values will be off.